LinOTP/LinOTP/Develop.md

 - _development_ is aimed at LinOTP developers running LinOTP on their local machine.
-It enables debugging (including copious log messages, auto-reload if source code files change, and the interactive Flask debugger) and uses a local SQLite database. *This is not safe to use in a production setting.*
+It enables debugging (including copious log messages, auto-reload if source code files change, and the interactive Flask debugger) and defaults to using a local SQLite database. *This is not safe to use in a production setting.*
 - _testing_ is an environment that facilitates running system tests.
 Like _development_, it enables more prolific logging output.
 - _production_ is a more streamlined and secure setup to be used on